 System Design Interview Tips

 In the end, there are no set answers in system design interviews.
-In fact, even the authors of our favorite product management books have differing opinions about how great products get built.
+In fact, even the authors of our favorite system design books have various thoughts on distributed systems.

 The hiring manager is not waiting for one specific correct answer to their questions.

 They are concerned with your thought and design process.
-Be sure you flesh out why you are making your design decisions along with their tradeoffs.
+Be sure to flesh out why you are making your design decisions and their respective tradeoffs.

-You will need diverse knowledge and comfort with many different technologies and systems to answer these questions most effectively.
+You will need diverse knowledge and comfort with many different technologies, database systems, distributed systems, and more to answer these questions most effectively.

 Engineers, for example, will need to elaborate deeply on the systems within their areas of expertise.

-However, management roles, such as TPM, need to have a much broader range of knowledge over the systems and technologies they use.
+However, management roles, such as TPM, need a much broader knowledge of the systems and technologies they use.

 - Think for yourself: You may feel compelled to simply ask your hiring manager or interviewer what they think are the best options or design decisions.
 Ultimately, this can only hurt you, as they are not interested in what they think is the best.
 They're investigating what you think is the best way to design a system.